Credit Card Cash Advances

 A transfer from a credit card to a cash account—like your checking, Paypal, or savings account—is seen as a cash advance in YNAB.

-With this type of transfer, funds leave your credit card (increasing what you owe on that card) and go to the cash account, where the inflow shows up as money To be Budgeted.
+With this type of transfer, funds leave your credit card (increasing what you owe on that card) and go to the cash account, where the inflow shows up as money Ready To Assign.
 Here's what happens:

-- the To be Budgeted number at the top of the budget increases,
+- the Ready To Assign number at the top of the budget increases,

 - you owe that much more on the card,